Near Marbury in Chilton County, Alabama — The American South (East South Central)

 Erected by Confederate Memorial Park.

 Location.
-32° 43.216′ N, 86° 28.409′ W. Marker is near Marbury, Alabama, in Chilton County.
-Marker is on County Road 63 0.7 miles north of State Route 143, on the left when traveling north.
-Located within Confederate Memorial Park.
+32° 43.362′ N, 86° 28.391′ W. Marker is near Marbury, Alabama, in Chilton County.
+Marker can be reached from County Road 63.
+Located within Confederate Memorial Park just off County Road 63.
 Touch for map.
 Marker is at or near this postal address: 437 Co Rd 63, Marbury AL 36051, United States of America.
 Touch for directions.